bonomani/devmon/docs/TEMPLATES.md

 - If a `non-repeater OID` does not end with `.0`, indicating it is not a real SNMP scalar, retrieving it results in getting the `parent OID` that is of type `repeater`.
 This behavior is part of SNMP's design...

-  - In case of a partial SNMP polling failure, this leads to have the a somes value of the OIDs set to `NoOID`, index are based on the previous sucessful polling

 ## The transforms file
 The transforms file describes manipulations on SNMP data.